iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 > In general, if there exists any permutation of the list of $x_1, x_2, \cdots, x_m$, the parallelization property of prox will be come applicable.

 ---
-### **Examples**
+### **Examples For Proximal Mapping**

-We list some examples of proximal operators here, for the purpose of illustrating its theoretical values.
-For more general examples for computing and implementations of optimization algorithm, visit: [[Proximal Operators Example Pack]].
+We list one example of proximal operators here for demonstration.
+For more examples or how to compute and implement it for optimization algorithms, visit: [Proximal Operators Example Pack](Proximal%20Operators%20Example%20Pack.md).
 For more about the projection onto a convex set, see [Convex Sets Projections and Dist, Intro](../Background/Convex%20Sets%20Projections%20and%20Dist,%20Intro.md),

 **Example | Projection onto Convex Sets**
 > Allow $f(x) = \delta_Q(x)$ to be an indicator function of a closed convex set $Q$, then the proximal operator $\text{prox}_{\delta_Q}(x) = \Pi_Q(x)$, which is the projection onto the convex $Q$.

 **Demonstrations**

-We invoke the definition and the meaning of this, and then we exam the property of the proximal mapping and envelope from above using this example.
+We invoke the definition and the meaning of this, and then we examine the property of the proximal mapping and envelope from above using this example.

 ---
 ### **Misc**

-We can take the proximal operator over a Moreau Envelope, and doing that results in very convenient ways of solving for proximal operators. [[Proximal on Moreau Envelope]].
+We can take the proximal operator over a Moreau Envelope.
+Doing that results in very convenient ways of solving for proximal operators.
+[Proximal on Moreau Envelope](Proximal%20on%20Moreau%20Envelope.md).
+We may use it to identify more closed forms of proximal mapping for algorithms.

 ---
 ### **Beck's Cheatsheet**
-See [Amir's Prox Cheatsheet](../References/Amir's%20Prox%20Cheatsheet.pdf) for more fast references for more advanced examples of the proximal operator.
+See [Amir's Prox Cheatsheet](../References/Amir's%20Prox%20Cheatsheet.pdf) for a quick reference.